snalampang/FacebookQATest/README.md

 # FacebookQATest
-This is some of the created automated test for Sertis QA test
+This is some of the created automated test for Facebook QA test